 All About Aurora Postage Stamp Trains

 Locomotives, passenger cars and track were all made by Trix in Western Germany, while freight cars were made by Roco in Austria and branded for Trix.
 Power packs were made by K-F Industries in Philadelphia, and set packaging was made in the US by Aurora.

 1967: An Organized Start

 Aurora started with four sets: Fast Freight, Little Donkey, Cannon Ball and the Transcontinental Express.
 (Incidentally, these train set names appear in a catalog of copyrights.)
 Each set was available in one of four road names: Union Pacific, Santa Fe, Pennsylvania and Baltimore & Ohio.
 Packaging was exclusively the iconic bookshelf box.

-Aurora used the same catalog number for all sets of a given type, and added what I call a "road code" (a three-digit suffix) to indicate
+Aurora used the same catalog number for all sets of a given type, and added a three-digit suffix (what I've dubbed a "road code") to indicate

 1968: Scaling Back

 Aurora revised their train set line in 1968 by modifying existing sets and adding a new one.
 The Fast Freight rolling stock was switched around; the Cannon Ball and Transcontinental Express double-headers became single-headers; and the Little Donkey lost a freight car.
 The O-Six-O Freighter was the newcomer.
 Also, a number of Canadian train sets were released in Canada.

 Road name options were cut in half: Fast Freight, Cannon Ball and Transcontinental Express sets came in Santa Fe and Penn Central only (evidently the switch from Pennsylvania to Penn Central was done to reflect the transition in real life).
 The new O-Six-O Freighter was offered only in Pennsylvania, and the Little Donkey had no road name options at all.
 Plus, Aurora significantly reduced the amount of track included in sets, slashing the straight section count from ten to three, plus a new rerailer.

 1969: Entropy Wins

 In 1969, likely to stir fresh interest in the face of diminishing sales, Aurora went in the opposite direction from the year before, adding a whole slew of new sets featuring the three new locomotives Trix had introduced.
 However, none of these sets were released, possibly owing to production delays.
 Adding to the confusion, they changed the names of existing sets having power packs.